How to Design an Organisation to Respond to the Needs of the Customer

 There are some considerations in terms of location when designing an organisation model.
 One primary driver is the synergies available in terms of cost, efficiency and resource availability when looking at potential consolidation or centralisation.
 That can drive the off-shoring approach to shared-service locations or Centres of Excellence – for the finance back-office, IT and Customer Support, to name a few examples.

-Language ability is often one significant consideration, and the potential locations need a good talent pool.
+Language ability is often a significant consideration, and the potential locations need a good talent pool.
 In addition, the proximity of some activities (usually in affiliate roles) can be an essential productivity enabler.
 Sometimes, the positioning of roles is driven by strategic locations based on the market or business prioritisation, where the volume of business or the market positioning determines the location of a designated hub.

 Larger organisations can benefit from a “follow-the-sun” schedule, usually configured as three eight-hour shifts in different parts of the world.
 So think about starting in Asia, passing the baton to Europe, passing it to the Americas, and returning it to Asia.

-Sometimes there are trade-offs when working across time zones – you will still need enough overlap in working hours between business-proximate and shared-service team members to make it all work.
+Sometimes, there are trade-offs when working across time zones – you will still need enough overlap in working hours between business-proximate and shared-service team members to make it all work.
 Perhaps some of that can be addressed by shift patterns, which may only be needed during critical month-end schedules.
 Alternatively, it may drive which centre works with which location, or if you only have one shared-service location, where it is located vis-à-vis the business locations.

 Finance Organisational Model – Step 7: Map Roles to Jobs

-When doing this role to jobs mapping, we usually start with the standard mapping.
+When doing this role-to-jobs mapping, we usually start with the standard mapping.
 As a result, we will have a set of standard jobs.
 However, we usually will end up having to localise standard jobs.
 This localisation means we will add or remove particular roles for the job, essentially creating a variance of that job.

 Why do we do this?
-It is usually for efficiency or mitigating any compliance issue.
+It is usually for efficiency or mitigating any compliance issues.
 For example, in smaller business operations, a standard job may not justify one whole FTE.
-In this case, we can combine more than one job or assign additional roles to a job – as long as it doesn’t create any Segregation of Duties conflict.
+In this case, we can combine more than one job or assign additional roles to a job — as long as it doesn’t create any Segregation of Duties conflict.

 The Perfect Design?